Chemellia/ChemistryFeaturization.jl/docs/src/types/feature_descriptors.md

 ElementFeatureDescriptor
 ```

-In the example, below, we encode the block of each atom in a hydrogen molecule.
-The result is two `hcat`ted vectors [1 0 0 0], indicating hydrogen is _s_-block.
+In the example below, we encode the block of each atom in a hydrogen molecule.
+The result is two `hcat`-ed vectors [1 0 0 0], indicating hydrogen is _s_-block.

 TODO: check that this test passes once new version is tagged

 ```jldoctest; setup = :(using ChemistryFeaturization.Atoms, ChemistryFeaturization.FeatureDescriptor)
 H2 = AtomGraph([0.
 1.; 1.
 0.], ["H", "H"])
 block = ElementFeatureDescriptor("Block")